stackrox/collector/README.md

    understand how Collector works, and it's place in the grand scheme of things, you may want to look here.

-3. [Roadmap](docs/roadmap.md): Out plans and directions for future development.
+3. [Roadmap](docs/roadmap.md): Our plans and directions for future development.

 3. [Release Process](docs/release.md): Having troubles with the release?
 Here we have a few tips for you.